MaxHass12/Full-Stack-Open/3_programming_a_server/NOTES.md

 - middleware takes 3 arguments, request, response and next.
 The next function yields control to the next middleware.
 - middleware functions have to be taken into use before routes if we want them to be executed before the route handlers are called.
 - we can also define middleware after the routes, ie they are called only if no route handles the HTTP request.

+# B - DEPLOYING APP TO INTERNET

+- Cross-Origin Resource Sharing (CORS) allows only restricted resources from another domain outside the domain from which the resource was served.
+2 URLs have same origin if protocol, host and port are same.

+- We deployed the backend using fly

+- In the dev mode, the react application is configured to give clear error messages, immediately render code changes to browser, etc. For production, we need to create a production build.

+- `npm run build` builds a production build.

+- This creates the build directory which stores all the static files of our application.
+We will end up with 1 html file and 1 JS file (compiled from a combination of all source files and dependencies).

+- One option is to copy the build directory to the root of the backend and serve the HTML as the home route from the application.

+- To make express show static content, we need a built-in middleware from express called static.

+- To make the data permanent, we need a database.
+Else everytime we restart the app or the app crashes, the database will be reloaded.

+# C - Saving data to MongoDB

+- MongoDB is a document database.
+In RDB, data is stored in separate tables and information related to a single object is spreaded across tables.

+- MongoDB stores data as documents (BSON document ie Binary version of JSON) which are gathered together in collections.
+A database stores 1 or more collections.
+A collection is analogous to table in RDB.

+- We will use internet based MongoDB provider MongoDB Atlas.

+- After the cloud database setup, we will use `mongoose` library.
+Mongoose can be described as Object Document Mapper (ODM) - saving JS objects as Mongo Documents is relatively straightforward with this library.

+- Everything in mongoose starts with a Schema.
+Each Schema maps to a MongoDB collection and defines the shape of the document within that collection.
+Defined by `new Mongoose.Schema`

+- Then, Models are made from Schema.
+Model are fancy constructor compiled from Schema.
+An instance of a Model is called a Document.
+Responsible for creating documents.
+Models are created by `mongoose.model`.
+Models are constructor functions which create new JS objects based on the params.
+Since the objects are created with model's constructor function - they have all the properties of the model.

+- Document Databases are schema-less, it is possible to store documents with completely different fields in the same collection.
+The idea is that the schema is defined at the level of the application.
+Saving the object to DB happens with `save` method.

+- If the `mongoose.connection().close()` closes the collection - if the connection is not closed, the program will never finish its execution.

+- The frontend assumes that every object has a unique id in the id field.
+The id in MongoDB only looks like a string, however its an object.
+Also we dont want `_v` in our objects.
+The only way to format the objects returned by mongoose is to modify the `toJSON` method of the schema - which is used on all instances of the models produced with that schema.

+- `notes` variable refers an array of objects (models) returned by Mongo.
+When the response is send in json format, the `toJSON` method of each object in array is called automatically.

+- Exporting modules in node is a bit different.
+Public interface is defined by setting a value to `module.exports` variable.
+We will set it to be `Note` model.
+Other things inside the module will not be visible from outside.

+- FIRST TEST THE BACKGROUND IN ISOLATION.
+TESTING BACKEND THROUGH FRONTEND IS VERY INEFFICIENT.

+- Its commong to have all error handling at a single place.
+We often want to implement all error handling in a single place. `next` function is passed to the route handler as a third parameter.

+- If the `next` is called without arguments, then the execution moves to next middlware or route.
+If `next` is called with arguments then the execution moves to error-handler middleware.

+- Express error-handlers are middleware that are defined with a functions that accept 4 parameters.

+- The execution order of middleware is same as that in which they are loaded in the express `app.use` function.
+The json-parser should be among the very first middlware loaded into Express, else `request.body` will be `undefined` for future routes.
+Middleware for handling unsupported routes is the second-last just before the error-handler.
+That would nullify all future routes.

+# D - VALIDATION AND ESLINT

+- Till now we are validating the input in the route handler.
+One smarter way of validating the format of data before its stored in DB is to use the validation functionality in Mongoose.

+- `minLength`, `required` validators are built-in and provided by Mongoose.
+We can create custom validators if the built-in validators do not fulfill our need.

+- Validations are not done when updating the entries.
+Need to do it manually.

+## LINT

+- Linter is a tool which detects and flags errors in programming languages, including stylistic errors.
+Generally perform static analysis of source code.

+-